 This report is about impacts to rock glaciers by the Los Azules copper mining project operated by Minera Andes (now McEwen Mining of Canada) in the Western edge of San Juan Province, in Argentina, in the high, dry Andes mountains.
-The first issue we will review before proceeding to examine Los Azules' impact to rock glaciers and to periglacial environments is precisely what is a rock glacier, its properties, and how it differs from what are normally recognized by most, simply as glaciers.
+The first issue we will review before proceeding to examine Los Azules' impact to rock glaciers and to periglacial environments is precisely what is a rock glacier, its properties, and what is the relationship between a rock glacier and what you normally refer to, simply as a glacier.

+First of all rock glaciers are a type of glacier.
 Rock glaciers are definitely as McEwen Mining puts it, "ice glaciers".
 They are essentially frozen groundwater bodies, or bodies of ice and debris (rock fragments) which move down a slope or valley floor as a consequence of their own weight as well as the angle of the surface on which they rest.
 Rock glaciers are distinct ice and landforms, with characteristic steep frontal and lateral slopes, and furrows and ridges on their surface as a result of their deformation.
 Rock glaciers are very hard to spot for the untrained eye because ice is normally not visible (as opposed to common uncovered or white glaciers).
+For this reason, someone with no scientific training that examines and area that contains rock glaciers, for example, by viewing a satellite image, or consulting Google Earth, may mistakenly think that there are no glaciers present in the area.

-The ice (which can be many meters thick) within rock glaciers is conserved under what may be several meters of rock and debris, providing key "protected" water storage at lower elevations where common uncovered glaciers could not survive.
+The ice within rock glaciers (which can be many meters thick) is conserved under what may be several meters of rock and debris, providing key "protected" water storage at lower elevations where common uncovered glaciers could not survive.
 This lower altitude survival characteristic of rock glaciers makes them vulnerable to rising temperatures due to climate change, possibly transforming them from water storage systems into systems that provide a net contribution to streamflow as a consequence of permafrost degradation and ice melt.
 In fact, in many parts of the arid-Andes, rock glaciers are more abundant and contain more ice than ordinary uncovered glaciers.
 (Azocar and Brenning 2010)